LarsFin/TrainStopPlus/README.md

 Stations should only take Trains on a journey.
 ```

-Trains received by Stations should have their journies stopped [ ]
+Trains received by Stations should have their journeys stopped [ ]
 ```
 As a Train Manager,
-So passengers can easily dissembark,
+So passengers can easily disembark,
 Trains should be stopped at Stations.
 ```